 Application Fees – Scholarship providers and organizations are in the business of giving you money.
 As such, these providers have no need to ask applicants for application fees or other expenses.
 These expenses are all accounted for before money is ever awarded.
-The application fee is one of the most common scholarship scam, deceiving thousands of students every year.
+The application fee is one of the most common scholarship scams, deceiving thousands of students every year.

 Other Award-Related Fees – To reiterate, you should never be asked for money to learn more about a scholarship award, to apply for an award, or to have an award dispersed.
 Remember, you should never pay any money to apply or receive a scholarship.

-When organizations give scholarships it requires a quite a bit of funding and time on their part as well.
+When organizations give college scholarships it requires a quite a bit of funding and time on their part as well.
 While you are looking for college funds, if you come across scholarship offers with spelling errors, no telephone numbers, award notifications by telephone rather than in writing, verbally abusive representatives, suspicious return addresses, and other characteristics that differ from recognized legitimate financial aid providers, these are likely scholarship scams.

 Even if you don't get a scholarship, or the amount of your scholarship is below what you expected, that doesn't mean you won't be able to afford school.
-In fact, students that do not receive scholarships have plenty of other options available including federal student loans, private student loans, and work-study programs.
+In fact, students that do not receive college scholarships have plenty of other options available including federal student loans, private student loans, and work-study programs.